-The club provides pilotage notes for members and visitors using the River Avon in proximity to the club house at Pill.
+The club provides pilotage notes for members and visitors using the River Avonl.
 If using club moorings, users should be familiar with the following guidelines to effect a safe passage to and from the moorings.

 Vessels going down the river against the flood are to stop above the Horseshoe Bend when vessels coming up river are rounding the bend.

-Crockerne Pill is immediately adjacent to the clubhouse and home to a number of club moorings.
+Crockerne Pill is immediately adjacent to the former clubhouse and home to a number of club moorings.